Is flexitarianism the new ‘clean eating’?

 As a result, flexitarianism can be a great stepping stone for someone who doesn’t want to go fully vegetarian or vegan but wants to eat less animal produce.
 ‘Recently experts said we should be eating 10 fruits and vegetables a day, rather than five-a-day, and this is easier to do on a flexitarian diet.
 Protein replacements like beans are full of fibre, and help fight heart disease and improve digestive health.’

-The reason for this sea change can be as varied as the diet itself, says Fiona.
-‘For younger people, for instance, giving up meat can be an economical decision because meat is expensive and now there is an increasing awareness and concern over animal welfare.
+There’s no one reason for this change.
+‘For younger people, for instance, giving up meat can be an economical decision because meat is expensive and now there is an increasing awareness and concern over animal welfare’, says Fiona.

 ‘Another reason for the popularity of flexitarianism is today’s accessibility to a wider range of ingredients that make food for a flexitarian diet quick and easy to produce.’

 And, of course, the health benefits of reducing your meat intake are pretty irrefutable.
 A study carried out by Oxford University found that eating meat no more than three times a week could prevent 31,000 deaths from heart disease, 9,000 deaths from cancer and 5,000 from stroke every year.
 According to a report from the International Agency for Research on Cancer, for every 50g of processed meat eaten, the risk of bowel cancer increases by 18%.

 As a result, World Cancer Research Fund recommends you eat less than 700g – raw weight – of meat a week while processed meat like bacon, chorizo and ham should be avoided completely.

 Not to mention, flexitarians are said to weigh 15% less than the more carnivorous and live an average of four years longer.